alfredapp/gallery-edits/workflows/firefingers21/paperless-search/readme.md

 Configure the Hotkeys as shortcuts for each document search mechanism.

-Use the Universal Action to upload [supported files](https://docs.paperless-ngx.com/faq/#what-file-types-does-paperless-ngx-support) to Paperless from Alfred's Clipboard History or selected files.
+Use the Universal Action to upload [supported files](https://docs.paperless-ngx.com/faq/#what-file-types-does-paperless-ngx-support) to Paperless from Alfred’s Clipboard History or selected files.

 ![Using the Universal Action](images/ua.png)